Financial Aid Timelines

 Financial Aid Packaging

 Bryant University reviews on-time financial aid applications on an individual basis, making every effort to accommodate each student’s financial circumstances within student eligibility and program funding limits.
-Aid packages might include Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, State Grants, Institutional Grants and/or Scholarships, Federal Work-Study, a Federal Perkins Loan, and/or Federal Direct Loans.
+Aid packages might include Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, State Grants, Institutional Grants and/or Scholarships, Federal Work-Study, and/or Federal Direct Loans.

 Law requires students who receive outside sources of aid (i.e., private or state scholarships and grants) to notify the Office of Financial Aid.
 In some cases, the amount of this outside aid could affect the award offered by Bryant.
 Generally, students may not receive aid in excess of his or her determined need for assistance.
 Although Bryant recognizes the needs of all applicants, it is not often possible to award aid to meet full need.
 Consequently, families may need to seek additional assistance in the form of alternative education loans or other private sources.